 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Sociologists job description, Sociologists salary, Sociologists information, what is the job of a Sociologist like, pros and cons about Sociologists, colleges and universities for Sociologists, is Sociologists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Sociologists job description, Sociologists salary, Sociologists information, what is the job of a Sociologist like, pros and cons about Sociologists, colleges and universities for Sociologists, is Sociologists the right career for me, careers in Social Science and Humanities

 Behavioral Scientist, Career Analyst, Clinical Evaluator, Clinical Sociologist, Criminologist, Disability Statistics Assistant, Evaluation Manager, Family Sociologist, Foundation Program Director, International Health Director (Health Science Administration)